Basic poker strategy

 - When you have a very good hand and don’t want to do anything that can make your opponents to fold.
 This is called slow play.

 - When you want to keep the pot small, since you have a good hand but not strong enough to raise with.
-This is called pot control.
+This is called pot control or small-ball poker.

 Something you should avoid as often as possible is to cold call.
 This refers to a call made after a player have raised another player’s bet.
 You can get in very problematic situations by doing this.
 For one part, you don’t yet know if the original bettor will re-raise the original raise and you can be cough in the crossfire.